squaremilelabs/backboard-app/README.md

-**Hey devs!** I'll be recruiting a founding team for Backboard soon.
-Keeping this repo public for now for potential co-founders / founding-team engineers.
+### hey devs!

-#letsbuildtogether
+i'm seeking a co-founder + founding team for backboard.